Tools

 What is the best payroll software for a small business in Canada in 2026?

-Wagepoint is our top recommendation for Canadian small businesses with 1 to 50 employees.
+Wagepoint is our top recommendation for Canadian small businesses with 1 to 100 employees.
 It is Canadian-built, handles all CRA compliance requirements (CPP, EI, federal and provincial tax, T4s, ROEs), and offers the cleanest Xero and QuickBooks Online integrations in the market.
-Pricing is transparent at $20/month base plus $4 per employee per pay run.
+Pricing is transparent: Solo is $20/month plus $4 per employee (one pay run a month) and Unlimited is $40/month plus $6 per employee (weekly or bi-weekly pay).

 Is Wagepoint legit?